-Research and innovation are essential for advancing the understanding and application of AI in education and training in Tanzania.
+Research and innovation are essential for advancing the understanding and application of Al in education and training in Tanzania.
 These efforts ensure that new technologies are effectively integrated and continually improved.
-By fostering a culture of research and innovation, educational institutions across all levels, schools and teacher colleges, TVET, and universities can develop cutting-edge AI tools and methodologies that significantly enhance learning experiences and outcomes.
+By fostering a culture of research and innovation, educational institutions across all levels-primary, secondary, teachers' education, TVET, and universities-can develop cutting-edge Al tools and methodologies that significantly enhance learning experiences and outcomes.
 To achieve this, all education and training stakeholders should:

-- i.
-Encourage and support research initiatives focused on the development and application of AI technologies in education and training at all educational levels, including primary, secondary, teacher education, TVET, and universities. - ii.
-Promote the development of AI tools and applications that are contextual and relevant to improve teaching and learning for diverse learners across all education levels. - iii.
-Provide funding and resources for research projects that explore innovative uses of AI to improve teaching and learning outcomes, ensuring that projects cater to the specific needs of schools and teacher colleges, TVET and universities. - iv.
-Establish clear guidelines for conducting AI research, ensuring that studies respect privacy, fairness, and transparency across all education and training contexts. - v.
+- Encourage and support research initiatives focused on the development and application of AI technologies in education and training at all educational levels, including primary, secondary, teacher education, TVET, and universities. - ii.
+Promote the development of Al tools and applications that are contextual and relevant to improve teaching and learning for diverse learners across all education levels.

+- iii.
+Provide funding and resources for research projects that explore innovative uses of AI to improve teaching and learning outcomes, ensuring that projects cater to the specific needs of primary, secondary, teacher education, TVET, and universities - iv.
+Establish clear guidelines for conducting Al research, ensuring that studies respect privacy, fairness, and transparency across all education and training contexts. - v.
 Foster collaboration with local and international academic and research institutions at all education levels to share knowledge, conduct joint research, and develop innovative Al solutions. - vi.
 Establish partnerships with Al experts, technology companies, and other educational institutions across primary, secondary, teacher education, TVET, and universities to share knowledge, resources, and best practices. - vii.
-Create platforms and mechanisms for sharing research findings and best practices related to AI in education and training across all educational levels, ensuring accessibility for educators, administrators, and policymakers.

-- viii.
-Provide training and development opportunities for researchers and educators at all levels to enhance their skills and knowledge in AI and educational research methodologies. - ix.
-Foster a culture of continuous improvement, encouraging ongoing research and innovation to adapt AI tools to changing educational needs and contexts across schools and teacher colleges, TVET and universities.
+Create platforms and mechanisms for sharing research findings and best practices related to Al in education and training across all educational levels, ensuring accessibility for educators, administrators, and policymakers. - viii.
+Provide training and development opportunities for researchers and educators at all levels to enhance their skills and knowledge in Al and educational research methodologies. - ix.
+Foster а culture of continuous improvement, encouraging ongoing research and innovation to adapt Al tools to changing educational needs contexts across primary, secondary, teacher TVET. education. and university education.